torvalds/linux/Documentation/core-api/librs.rst

 and stores the result in the parity buffer.
 Note that the parity buffer must be initialized before calling the encoder.

-The expanded data can be inverted on the fly by providing a non-zero inversion mask.
+The expanded data can be inverted on the fly by providing a yesn-zero inversion mask.
 The expanded data is XOR'ed with the mask.
 This is used e.g. for FLASH ECC, where the all 0xFF is inverted to an all 0x00.
 The Reed-Solomon code for all 0x00 is all 0x00.
 The code is inverted before